PEESEgroup/GCAM-CDR-policy/README.md

 To reproduce the figures, run plotting_script.py.
 Feel free to use the existing data and methods as examples to draw new figures.

-To reproduce the GCAM model results, download the GCAM model (http://jgcri.github.io/gcam-doc/index.html), follow the installation guide, replace the old files with the gcam_files listed (/input/pyrolysis_gompertz.R should do this automatically, but some files may need to already exist), rebuild the project in R to update the GCAM xml files, and let the model solve.
+To reproduce the GCAM model results, download the GCAM model (http://jgcri.github.io/gcam-doc/index.html), follow the installation guide, replace the old files with the files found in /gcam-sandbox/, use /gcam-sandbox/input/<scenario>_R_files/<config>.R to update the GCAM input xml files, but some files may need to already exist), rebuild the project in R to update the GCAM xml files, and let the model solve.
 Different policy scenarios are available.
-Then, use process_data.py and the ModelInterface application (needs to be on the path) to extract the data.
+Then, use process_data.py and the ModelInterface application (needs to be on the path) to extract the data from the database.

 ## Citation